-Conservation is a fascinating but highly technical discipline; if you would like to get involved, find out more about the field and volunteering opportunities.
+Conservation is a fascinating but highly technical discipline; below is information on how to find out more about volunteering, training and working in conservation.

 Interesting in volunteering with us?

 Volunteers can get involved in many aspects of our work in Special Collections.
-All of our volunteers are from the National Association of Decorative and Fine Arts Societies (NADFAS), an organisation which helps individuals and groups with an interest in conservation work and other hands-on aspects of the arts.
+All of our volunteers are recruited from the National Association of Decorative and Fine Arts Societies (NADFAS) Heritage Volunteer Programme.
 Unfortunately, while joining NADFAS may provide you with many exciting opportunities, we cannot guarantee that you will get to work with us.
 For more information please contact NADFAS.

 Interested in finding out more about a career in conservation?

-- capable of compromise: in choosing an appropriate treatment, conservators must resolve the often conflicting needs of the document and the user
+- capable of compromise: in choosing an appropriate treatment, conservators must resolve the often conflicting needs of the artefact and the user

-- good communicators and negotiators: conservators act as advocates for the welfare of archives in their care, and must be capable of gently winning their case
+- good communicators and negotiators: conservators act as advocates for the welfare of collections in their care, and must be capable of gently winning their case

-analytical: conservators need to investigate the history and make up of documents, what techniques and materials are available for treatment and how these behave in given circumstances
+- analytical: conservators need to investigate the history and make up of artefacts, what techniques and materials are available for treatment and how these behave in given circumstances

-comfortable with a variety of technology: conservators may be required to care for archives in a variety of formats: records are increasingly created electronically, often in combination with digital imaging
+- comfortable with a variety of technology: conservators may be required to care for collections in a variety of formats from early papryii to DVDs.

 The Professional Accreditation of Conservator-Restorers scheme (PACR) accredits the continuing competence and skills of those who are suitably experienced.
 It entitles them to use the letters ACR (Accredited Conservator-Restorer) after their name.
 For further information see ICON's guidance on the PACR process.